tigerkelly/froglog/README.md

 The keywords are case sensive.

 - maxArchives, controls how many archive files are kept.
-- portNum, the port number to listne on.
+- portNum, the port number to listen on.
 - ipAddr, IP address of interface to listen on.
 - daysKept, number of days to keep in any log table.
 - autoTableCreate, Whether to allow auto create of tables.
-- dnUser, user used to access froglog database.
+- dbUser, user name used to access froglog database.
-- dbName, name of froglog dayabase.
+- dbName, name of froglog database.
 - maxMbNum, max number of MB of flat file before being archived.
-- maxMsgSize, max size in bytes a message can be.
+- maxMsgSize, max size, in bytes, a message can be.
 - maxTables, max number of tables that can be in database.
 - adminPassword, A sha256 sum of the password.